Curriculum and Concentrations

 Functions, Management, and Business Environment cover basic business functions (finance, marketing, and operations); management (decisions, people, and strategy); as well as the business environment in which firms operate.

 - Leadership training is seen as so critical that it's the only required component.
 All students must participate in LEAD, where they'll work on key management skills such as interpersonal communication, relationship building, and conflict resolution.

 Overview of Program

-The Evening MBA Program consists of 20 courses plus Effective Leadership.
+The Evening MBA Program consists of 20 courses plus LEAD.
 Courses are distributed as follows.

 Foundations (3 Courses/300 Units)